Gary Van Tol: Coaching career

 On November 27, 2017, Van Tol was named the head baseball coach at Boise State University.
-Van Tol is the first coach the Broncos have had since 1980, when the school disbanded the program.
-Van Tol had two years to prepare the Broncos for competition in 2020.
+He was the first coach the Broncos have had since 1980, when the school disbanded the program.
+Van Tol had two years to prepare before the Broncos began play in 2020.
+However, the team played only 14 games, going 9–5, before the 2020 season ended early due to the COVID-19 pandemic.
+In July, the university eliminated its baseball program to reduce expenses.